 If you want a better life, you have to work hard.

 At one point in time, it was a real possibility.
 You could put your head down, dedicate your life to a company, and reap the rewards of job security, a pension, and social security.
-The bargain worked.

 More and more Americans are starting to realize the harsh truth: That bargain ended a long time ago, and workers are stuck holding the bag.

-Working Hard No Longer Leads to A Better Life
+Working Hard Not Key To Better Life

 A Reddit user posted a screenshot of a 2021 study showing that people no longer believe hard work is the key to prosperity.